-Audubon Museum proudly presents the annual Henderson County Encore student exhibit and reception.
-All Henderson County Elementary fourth- and fifth-grade students will exhibit their works of art from the three-week session of visual arts classes at the John James Audubon Museum.
-Faculty, parents and friends are invited to attend the opening reception Tuesday, Dec.
-3, 5-6:30 p.m.
+Audubon Museum presents the annual Henderson County Encore student ART EXPO and reception.
+All Henderson County Elementary fourth- and fifth-grade gifted students will exhibit their works of art at the John James Audubon Museum.
+The students have had the opportunity to work in mediums such as watercolor, graphite, acrylic on canvas, color pencil and more.
+The show will be presented in the lower level of the John James Audubon Museum.
+Parents, friends and faculty are invited to attend the opening reception on Dec.
+2 at 5:30 p.m.
 Free to the public.
-Contact: Kim McGrew-Liggett at 270-827-1893.
+For more information, call 270-827-1893.

-Get in the holiday spirit with your little tots ages 3-5 at John James Audubon State Park, as we design and decorate an ornament just in time for your tree.
+Get in the holiday spirit with your children ages 3-5, by designing and decorating an ornament just in time for your tree.
 Paints, glitter, ribbon and more, we’ve got it.
-Holiday Art at the Park is 10:30-11:30 a.m.
 Dress for a mess.
 Children must be accompanied by an adult.
 Preregistration is required.
-Fee: $7.
-Contact Kim McGrew-Liggett at 270-827-1893 or email@example.com
+Open 10:30-11:30 a.m.
+Fee is $7.
+Contact Kim McGrew-Liggett at Audubon Museum, 270-827-1893 or email@example.com

 Kenlake State Resort Park